bright/new-www/content/blog/falling-in-love-with-programming-again-meet-tomek-–-ios-developer.md

 **People**.
 Maybe I am just lucky, but **I’ve always come across iOS developers who were true enthusiasts**.
 I don’t say that it is possible only after choosing iOS development. ;) I must admit, though, that I’ve met so many iOS devs that really seem to love their job as much as I do.
 It’s **great to have the possibility to share the same passion with others**.

 <div class="image"><img src="/images/tomek_quote_ios_devs.png" alt="Tomek's quote on iOS developers" title="Tomek's quote on iOS developers"  /> </div>

+I also enjoy the fact that when you write a mobile app, **you can quickly see the results of your work**.
+Quick gratification is really powerful in this case.
+I can instantly see the UI that was born from my code.

+Last but not least, I love gadgets. 😉 **I enjoy writing apps for all devices Apple has to offer**.
+Yes, I’ve been captivated by Apple’s world.
+That’s a side effect of my work that I quite appreciate.